-Applying makeup is second nature for many of us, but for others, the application process raises a number of questions – particularly when it comes to the best way to apply your makeup.
+Applying makeup is second nature for many of us, but for others, the application process raises a number of questions.
+One of the most common questions is what is the best way to apply your makeup?
 Sponge, brush or just plain old fingertips – it’s easy to get confused.
-But do not fear, in this blog we will explore this very debacle.
+But don’t fear, in this blog, we will explore this dilemma!

 When it comes to which tools you should be using to apply makeup, it largely comes down to personal preference as there are pros and cons for each.
-To see which applicator you feel most comfortable using, it’s best to experiment with each and find out which technique works best for you.
+To see which applicator you feel most comfortable using, it’s best to experiment with each.
+Find out which technique works best for you.
 Trial and error will help to determine the winner, but to help you on your way, we’ve broken down the specific benefits of each.

 So there we have it!
 Which method do you prefer?
 I find that I use my fingers when I’m in a rush and then a sponge or brush when I have more time to primp and want a more done-up look.
 We also recently uploaded a blog all about the perfect order to apply your makeup which should help further and compliment all you have learned in this blog perfectly.
 You’ll be feeling like a pro in no time!